Pictures Aimed At Your Brain

 Here is an example of priming, reinterpreting, and reinforcing:

-In a hardcopy book, the reader will notice the first seagull early, as soon as he turns the page.
+In a hard-copy book, the reader sees two-page spreads.
+Ditto for ebook viewers on computer screens.
+(Sadly, Kindles are too small for two-page spreads, and Ipads are marginal.)
+If the reader sees the full spread, he will notice the seagull early, when he turns the page.
 The seagull is big and simple, so even from his peripheral vision, it will prime him to the ideas of, flight, and, floating above it all.

 When the reader reaches the picture of two happy children, he will reinterpret.
 He will wonder if the picture is ironic, or the young couple are actually happy to pay taxes.
 He will reinterpet again, if he looks carefully enough to notice the sausage grinder.